 If settling your debts outside of bankruptcy is not an option, then deciding which type of case to file is very important.
 If you have a large amount of equity in your home or other property, then you may not want to file a Chapter 7 bankruptcy in Calera, Alabama.
 If you and your spouse have too high a monthly household income, then you might not be able to qualify to file a Chapter 7 bankruptcy in Shelby County, Alabama.

 There are other considerations such as keeping a home that is in foreclosure.
 If you are delinquent on a mortgage or car loan, then Chapter 7 bankruptcy will usually not help keep the property, while a Chapter 13 may help you do so.
 Usually, if you do not have a lot of equity in your house, vehicles, or other property and your household income is low, you should be able to file Chapter 7 and get rid of your debts fairly quick and easy.

 You should definitely consult with a local Calera bankruptcy lawyer when making the decision about which type of bankruptcy to file, if any.
-Our local bankruptcy attorney in Calera will be happy to speak to you today and go over your options over the phone or in person.
+Our local bankruptcy attorney in Alabaster and Calera will be happy to speak to you today and go over your options over the phone or in person.

-Bankruptcy Attorney in Calera
+Bankruptcy Lawyers in Calera

 Our Calera bankruptcy lawyer will accompany you to this hearing.
 Present at this hearing will be a person called a trustee, since there is usually no judge, who will ask questions about your property or your financial situation in general.
 When filing a Chapter 7, you will get a discharge approximately sixty days post hearing.
 In a Chapter 13, the case can stay open for years while you make your monthly payments.